 Meet the Founders of the Conservancy

-We are often asked if our family inherited this site or the finances necessary to build Historic Banning Mills.
-The answer to both questions is no. Historic Banning Mills and all that is here, is the result of continuous, never ending, rewarding hard work and sacrifice of both our children, Christy, Beth, Michael, Tim and ourselves.
-We found the property in 1997 after finding a one time "land for sale" ad in the Atlanta Journal.
-And though the property had been fairly neglected for over 20 years and the grounds were very overgrown, it was decided that we would "take a chance".
-Actually, after deciding against it many times, Mike decided to take the chance and dragged me ( Donna) kicking and screaming from dream home next to the Kennesaw National Battlefield park.
-But it was'nt very long before the Unique Beauty of this place became Home.
+We are often asked if our family inherited the property or the finances required to build Historic Banning Mills.
+The answer to both questions is “No.” Historic Banning Mills and all that is here is the result of continuous, non-stop, rewarding hard work and sacrifice of our children (Christy, Beth, Michael, and Tim) and ourselves (Mike and Donna Holder).
+We discovered the property in 1997 after finding a one time “land for sale” ad in the Atlanta Journal Constitution.
+The property had been neglected for over 20 years and the grounds were severely overgrown, but we decided that we would take a chance.
+Well, I, Donna, was against the idea, but Mike decided to take the chance and dragged me, kicking and screaming, from our dream home next to Kennesaw National Battlefield Park.
+However, it wasn’t long before the unique beauty of the property became home.

-It was the beginning of an amazing journey.
-A journey leaving an indelible mark on us, our four children and hopefully all who will come to visit here.
-We both sincerely believe that we were led to Banning Mills not only to eventually find out the history and begin to share it but also to make it a blessing to those who need a little peace and quiet and maybe challenge themselves to some awesome adventure!
+The beginning of our journey left an indelible mark on us, our children, and will hopefully leave a mark on all who visit us.
+We sincerely believe that we were led to Banning Mills, not only to discover the lost history and share it, but also to create a blessing to those who need a little peace and quiet, or want to challenge themselves!

-We (yes, all of the family) cleared brush and over growth for 3 years and in the process discovered the old town roads, water raceways and ruins.
-We asked everyone we could about the history and if anyone had old photographs.
-It just seemed that everyone had forgotten about Banning Mills.
-Then we had a break.
-Professor Goodwin at, West Georgia University, had begun research on the area before he passed away.
-We were able to read his findings.
-It was a start.
-Then, I was able to find some pictures from one of our little neighbors, Ms Hazel Bowen and Everett Tolbert.
-More clues!
-The big break came when Doug Mabry, historian, came on board with us and began to help us research the whole town and gorge area.
-From the Creek Indian history right on through the industrial era, we have found out enough history to change the Georgia history books!
+Our entire family cleared brush and overgrowth for three years, and in the process discovered the old town roads, water raceways and ruins.
+We asked everyone we could about the history and for old photographs, but it seemed that Banning Mills had been forgotten.
+A break came when Professor Goodwin, at the University of West Georgia, had begun researching the area before passing.
+Being able to read his findings gave us a start, and we also collected photos from one of our neighbors.
+Our biggest break came when Historian Doug Mabry began assisting us with researching the old town and Snake Creek Gorge area.
+From the Creek Indian Nation history to the industrial era, we discovered enough to change the Georgia history books!
 We were even asked, by the Paper Making Museum at Georgia Tech University, to be placed as an official exhibit in their museum.

-In 1998, we not only established the Country Inn and Bed and Breakfast but it was also the beginning of what is now called the Screaming Eagle Eco Zip line Canopy tours.
-With Mike's experience both in building and teaching life supporting Zip-line construction along with numerous demonstrations (including US Presidents and staff) as an Army Ranger, Special Ops. a High element Team building and Mountaineering facilitator for over 35 years, the SCREAMING EAGLE eco Adventure Tour just had to be built (a safari in the trees).
-The Lost Gorge at Snake Creek was the Perfect place to build it.
-We also added our Geo navigational treks (new team building opportunities), more land conservation Nature hiking trails through the gorge, an additional 220 acres with four lakes, a mile of rapids, senic historic vestas, RV center, more cottages, cabins, Tree house rooms, the last standing Cotton mill, and became a Two TIME Guinness World Record holder..
+In 1998, we established the country inn and bed & breakfast, as well as beginning the Screaming Eagle Eco Zip Line Canopy Tours.
+Mike built and taught life supporting zip line construction, as well as gave numerous demonstrations (including U.S. Presidents and staff), as an Army Ranger, Special Ops.
+He was a high element team building and mountaineering facilitator for over 35 years, so the Screaming Eagle Zip Line Canopy Tours had to be built!
+The Lost Gorge at Snake Creek was the perfect place to build the tour.
+Throughout the years, we have added the geo navigational treks (team building opportunities), additional land conservation (adding 220 acres with four lakes) nature hiking trails through the gorge, a mile of rapids, scenic historic vestas, the RV center, additional lodging (cottage rooms, cabins, and our tree house rooms), the last standing cotton mill, and even became a TWO time Guinness World Record holder!

-Historic Banning Mills reopened in Oct. of 2007 after lots and lots of work.
-We are now in the middle of 1200 Forever Protected acres, have more history to share, more retreat venues for our groups and more awesome adventures to experience.
+After lots of work, Historic Banning Mills reopened in October of 2007.
+Now, we are in the middle of 1,200 forever protected acres, have more history to share, have additional retreat venues for groups and more adventures for you to experience.
 We are still a work in progress and always will be.
-Out of the ashes has come new programs and opportunities for our guests (ministry thru adventure).
+Out of the ashes came new programs and opportunities for our guests (ministry through adventure).

-After more than a decade of almost around the clock work, scratching and scraping for every penny, weathering many a storm, a terrible fire (Thanksgiving 06) and a devastating flood in 09, we know that sometimes one has to walk through the valley to get to the mountain top.
-We have seen that "Weeping tarries for the night but joy comes in the morning".
-We give God the glory and thank Him for his faithfulness and for friends and neighbors that stood by us.
-We can't wait to see what the future holds.
-We hope that you may come to visit with us!
+After over a decade of almost around the clock work, scratching and scraping for every penny, weathering many storms, a terrible fire, and a devastating flood in 2009, we know that sometimes one has to walk through the valley to get to the mountaintop.
+We have seen that “Weeping tarries for the night but joy comes in the morning.”
+We give God the glory and thank Him for His faithfulness and for friends and neighbors that stood by us.
+We can’t wait to see what the future holds.
+We hope that you come visit us!
 Our staff, as well as our family, look forward to sharing our home and the beauty that God made at Snake Creek Gorge with you.

-We are here most everyday and welcome you to contact us at 770-834-9149 or send an email when you are ready to plan your weekend getaway, group event, family adventure vacation or corporate retreat.
+We are here almost every day and welcome you to contact us at 770-834-9149 or send an email when you are ready to plan your weekend getaway, group event, family adventure vacation or corporate retreat.
 Historic Banning Mills is a non-profit retreat and conservation center.
-Banning Mills is a non smoking facility!
+Banning Mills is a non-smoking facility!